-Thank you very much for your interest in doing business with the LBT.
+Thank you for your interest in doing business with LBT.
 We are committed to providing an equal opportunity for all businesses to participate in our purchasing and contracting opportunities.
 To facilitate this commitment, we use a web-based procurement system hosted by PlanetBids.

 PlanetBids allows interested suppliers, contractors, and service providers to register online and to receive automated email notifications of opportunities.

 To begin, visit PlanetBids to register and find current opportunities.

 Both formal and informal solicitations may be available through PlanetBids.
 All responses are due at or before the time shown.
 Late responses cannot be accepted.
 It is the bidder’s/proposer’s responsibility to ensure that the most complete and current version of the solicitation, including addenda, has been downloaded.